CLINIC LOCATION

 • Prevents Teeth Shifting: A bridge keeps adjacent teeth in place, preventing them from shifting out of alignment.

-See also Dental Crown Cost Calculator
+See also Dental Implant Cost Calculator

 Cons: